2KAbhishek/tmux2k/README.md

 - `time`: Show current time and date
 - `weather`: Show weather information

+### Add New Plugins

+To add a new plugin, add a script to the [scripts](./scripts) folder that prints something to the console.

+> The plugin name and script file name must match e.g: plugin named `foo` should have a file called `scripts/foo.sh`

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: